-The outlook is described fully in the Asset Manager's Report that follows on page 8 of this report.
+The outlook is described fully in the Asset Manager's Report.
 The Asset Manager will advise the Directors of any further acquisition opportunities as they arise.

 The Company's second annual general meeting ('AGM') is scheduled for July 2016.

 On 21 January 2016 we announced with great sadness the death of Didier Benaroya, a non-executive director of the Company.
 Didier's knowledge and experience of the aviation sector, as well as his pragmatism and good humour, were highly valued by all of us who worked with him.
 Didier is and will continue to be greatly missed.